cloudevents/spec/cesql/spec.md

 ### 3.5.
 Functions

-CESQL provides the concept of function, and defines some built-in that every engine MUST implement.
-An engine SHOULD also allow users to define their custom functions.
+CESQL provides the concept of function, and defines some built-in functions that every engine MUST implement.
+An engine SHOULD also allow users to define their custom functions, however, the mechanism by which this is done is out of scope of this specification.

 A function is identified by its name, its parameters and the return value.
 A function can be variadic, that is the arity is not fixed.